wlach/eideticker/README.md

 ## Eideticker "dashboard"

-Dashboard mode is used to generate a dashboard of eideticker results, like what you see at http://wrla.ch/eideticker/dashboard.
+Dashboard mode is used to generate a dashboard of Eideticker results, like what you see at http://wrla.ch/eideticker/dashboard.
 From a toplevel, it is run from a script called `bin/run-update-dashboard.sh`, which can be called standalone.
-This script then it turn calls another script called `bin/update-dashboard.py` with various arguments corresponding to firefox version, test to run, etc. This is not yet supported for B2G.
+This script then in turn calls another script called `bin/update-dashboard.py` with various arguments corresponding to Firefox version, test to run, etc. This is not yet supported for B2G.

 Setting up a new instance of the dashboard has two components: setting up one